fsharp/fsharp.org/guides/math-and-statistics/index.md

 [JIT compilation](http://en.wikipedia.org/wiki/Just-in-time_compilation).
 F# can also utilize highly optimized, native code libraries such as the
 Intel [Math Kernel Library (MKL)](http://software.intel.com/en-us/intel-mkl) through packages like [Math.NET Numerics](http://numerics.mathdotnet.com/) and other libraries listed below.
+Also, F# can be used to [call into Fortran dynamic-link libraries](http://www.letsthinkabout.us/post/calling-fortran-assemblies-from-net) through .NET.
 On Linux, Mono provides easy access to [SIMD](http://www.counity.at/blog/2011/hardware-acceleration-in-net-part-1-1-mono-simd-introduction/) instructions.